 How to Set Up Automatic Transfers

 Automatic transfers send your available balance to your bank on a recurring schedule, with no action needed each time.
+Follow these steps:

 - Log in to your GiveSendGo account

-- Go to My Campaigns and open the fundraiser you want to manage
+- Go to My Campaigns and open the fundraiser

 - Go to the Transfers tab